-To lessen the impact of highway traffic noise on adjacent communities, noise walls will be constructed or replaced at select locations on I-66 East and West between the Dulles Connector Road and Fairfax Drive/Glebe Road (Exit 71).
-Noise wall eligibility is based on Federal Highway Administration (FHWA) and Virginia Department of Transportation (VDOT) criteria.
-Multiple factors determine whether noise walls are feasible and reasonable and where they will be installed, including noise analyses, design plans, and traffic studies.
+To lessen the impact of highway traffic noise on adjacent communities, noise walls were constructed or replaced at select locations on I-66 East and West between the Dulles Connector Road and Fairfax Drive/Glebe Road (Exit 71).
+Noise wall eligibility was based on Federal Highway Administration (FHWA) and Virginia Department of Transportation (VDOT) criteria.
+Multiple factors determined whether noise walls were feasible and reasonable and where they would be installed, including noise analyses, design plans, and traffic studies.
 Learn more about Virginia’s State Noise Abatement Policy and noise walls here.

 Existing Noise Walls

-If your community has a noise wall today, it will have one in the future.
-Existing dilapidated noise walls within the project limits will be replaced with new noise walls.
-Replacement walls will be the same height or higher than existing walls.
-When a noise wall is removed, work will continue until replacement.
-New noise walls will have a simulated stacked stone façade on both the roadway and residential sides, and will closely match the existing concrete noise barrier on I-66 West between the Washington Boulevard on-ramp and the Dulles Connector Road (shown in the photo above).
+If a community had a noise wall prior to the project, it remained.
+Existing dilapidated noise walls within the project limits were replaced with new noise walls.
+Replacement walls of the same height or higher than existing walls were installed.
+When a noise wall was removed, work continued until replacement.
+Newly installed noise walls were composed of simulated stacked stone façade on both the roadway and residential sides, closely matching the existing concrete noise barrier on I-66 West between the Washington Boulevard on-ramp and the Dulles Connector Road (shown in the photo above).

 Final Noise Analysis Report